Cherreads

 Antlers or perhaps twisted branches jutted from its head, black against the pallid sky.
 The wind stirred its ragged form, but not like cloth; it moved like fur, long and coarse, dripping with snow.

-It's hands, ashen and grey like bones made out of coal and snow.
+It's hands, ashen and grey like bones made out of coal and stone.

 It didn't move closer.
 It only stood there, silent, still, watching.

 His breath hitched.
-He could not see its face, not truly, only the faint gleam of eyes, cold and dark, reflecting the dim light like two drops of oil.
+He could not see its face, not truly, only the faint gleam of eyes, cold and dark, reflecting the dim light like two drops of fire.

-He swallowed hard, forcing his voice steady.
-"Who goes there?"
+He swallowed hard, forcing his voice steady, making himself sound older, sound like his father, "Who goes there?"

 He turned in a slow circle, hand resting on the hilt of his shortsword.
 His horse backed away, ears flat, eyes wide.